HRIS Systems in 2025: A Comprehensive Guide

 Analytics and reporting

 A great HRIS goes beyond record-keeping—it provides valuable insights.
-Look for systems with robust reporting and analytics features that help HR teams track key metrics, such as employee turnover, hiring trends, and workforce productivity.
+Look for systems with robust reporting and analytics features that help HR teams track key metrics, such as employee turnover, hiring trends, and workforce productivity; in fact, a Deloitte study found that using an HRIS for performance management can help reduce turnover by 15%.

 HRIS Systems for Midsize Companies: Top Solutions